Kansas Natural Heritage Inventory: Data and project reviews

 Making a data request

 GIS datasets showing buffered species locations are available for download free of charge from the Kansas Natural Resource Planner (NRP) web mapping application.
-The Aquatic Species of Concern and Terrestrial Species of Concern layers were last updated in November 2014.
-The next update is scheduled for December 2016.
+The Terrestrial Species of Concern layer was last updated in December 2019.

 For site-specific project reviews requiring detailed location information, contact Jennifer Delisle, Heritage Program Information Manager, at email@example.com.